Bloomca/blog/_posts/2017-7-30-about-real-worls-apps-for-interview-tasks.md

 ---
 layout: post
 title: My experience from real-world webapps tasks for job interviews
-keywords: javascript, interviews, software developer interview, job interview, react.js, node.js
+keywords: javascript, interviews, seva zaikov, bloomca, software developer interview, job interview, react.js, node.js
 ---

 Recently, I was in the process of finding a new job, and because my main expertise is javascript, all my applications required a test in frontend (usually in React.js) and Node.js.
 They are not very different -- some basic API in node.js and (sometimes) data crunching, and for frontend it is some small "real-world application".
 I will focus mostly on the latter, because in my applications we paid more attention to it.